Nepal Travel FAQ

 - What sort of accommodation can I expect in Kathmandu and during the trek?

-- How long will we walk on an average day’s trekking?
+- How long will I walk on an average trekking day?

 - What equipment do you provide?
 What should I bring myself?